Here we take a look at how to complete a job application form, offering 8 key tips to ensure your success.

 More and more companies are now using application forms in their recruitment process as this provides a consistent platform to collate the same information for each person who applies.
 While a CV is still very important to have as it is still widely used, an application form gives the recruiter the opportunity to ask the specific information they require and filter out those individuals more committed to the process.
 More often than not, application forms also require you submit a CV as well.

 I have listed some tips which will guide you when completing an application form below:

-6. Competency-based questions: This is where the recruiter will ask you questions to gain a deeper understanding of your skills and experience.
+Competency based questions are where the recruiter will ask you questions to gain a deeper understanding of your skills and experience.
 These will be defined according to what is important within the job responsibilities you are applying for.
 The trick is to be SPECIFIC and succinct with your answers.
-Make sure you use the STAR approach to structure your answers (see our earlier blog for details of the STAR approach and how to deal with competency based questions in an interview).
+Make sure you use the STAR approach to structure your answers (see our earlier blog here for details of the STAR approach and how to deal with competency based questions in an interview).